ccharon/docs/secureboot_again.md

-# Gentoo secureboot --- again 20250205
+# Gentoo secureboot, again 20250205
-(this time it worked) :P
+(this time it worked)
 this is no comprehensive guide, just my notes based on my setup.
-Beware! :P
+Beware!

-my setup is still a UKI on an EFI partition, loaded by systemd boot
+My setup is still a UKI on an EFI partition, loaded by systemd boot

 ## Sources
 https://wiki.gentoo.org/wiki/Secure_Boot